Responding to a Child’s Dental Emergency

 KNOCKED OUT (AVULSED) PERMANENT TOOTH

 Do not brush or scrub the tooth and do not touch the root.
 Gently rinse the tooth under running water.
 If possible, try to replace the tooth in its socket and hold it there with a clean washcloth or gauze.
-If you cannot replace the tooth, place it in a milk, saliva or cool water.
+If you cannot replace the tooth, place it in a milk or saliva.
 In an effort to save the tooth, you should call Dr. Greg as soon as possible – this injury requires treatment immediately.

 Although not as urgent, please consult Dr. Greg as soon as possible if a child’s baby tooth is knocked out.
 Do not re-implant a baby tooth.